Has Your Car Been Written Off But You Still Owe Repayments? Here’s What You Can Do.

 Water and Cars Don’t Mix

-When you realise how damaging floodwaters can be to cars, it makes sense why your insurance provider may have chosen to write your vehicle off and deem it a total loss.
+When you realise how damaging floodwaters can be to cars, it makes sense why your insurance provider may have chosen to write your vehicle off and deem it a total loss—especially if the cost of loan interest and repairs outweighs the car’s value.

 Is Your Car Covered by Insurance?